Synchronicity

 Synchronicity (Synchronizität) is a concept introduced by Carl Jung, founder of analytical psychology, to describe events that coincide in time and appear meaningfully related, yet lack a discoverable causal connection.
 Jung held that this was a healthy function of the mind, although it can become harmful within psychosis.

 Jung developed the theory as a hypothetical noncausal principle serving as the intersubjective or philosophically objective connection between these seemingly meaningful coincidences.
 After coining the term in the late 1920s Jung developed the concept with physicist Wolfgang Pauli through correspondence and in their 1952 work The Interpretation of Nature and the Psyche.
 This culminated in the Pauli–Jung conjecture.

 Jung and Pauli's view was that, just as causal connections can provide a meaningful understanding of the psyche and the world, so too may acausal connections.

 A 2016 study found 70% of therapists agreed synchronicity experiences could be useful for therapy.
 Analytical psychologists hold that individuals must understand the compensatory meaning of these experiences to "enhance consciousness rather than merely build up superstitiousness".
 However, clients who disclose synchronicity experiences report not being listened to, accepted, or understood.
 The experience of overabundance of meaningful coincidences can be characteristic of schizophrenic delusion.
+Similar experiences not indicative of schizophrenia can result from intensive magical thinking driven by severe presentations of obsessive–compulsive disorder (OCD).

 Jung used synchronicity in arguing for the existence of the paranormal.
 This idea was explored by Arthur Koestler in The Roots of Coincidence and taken up by the New Age movement.
 Unlike magical thinking, which believes causally unrelated events to have paranormal causal connection, synchronicity supposes events may be causally unrelated yet have unknown noncausal connection.